A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: Background of foundation models

-\paragraph{Large Vision Models.} Inspired by the success of FMs in NLP, practitioners have delved into the realm of vision FMs, encompassing LVMs and VLMs.
-LVMs, pre-trained on extensive image datasets, excel in comprehending image content and extracting rich semantic information.
-With the escalating data scale and the growing complexity of deep neural networks, LVMs have evolved from conventional CNN-based models, such as VGG~\cite{simonyan2014very} and EfficientNet~\cite{tan2019efficientnet}, to cutting-edge Transformer-based architectures, including ViT~\cite{dosovitskiy2020image}, Swin Transformer~\cite{liu2021swin}, Linformer~\cite{wang2020linformer}, and DeiT~\cite{touvron2021training}.
-Moreover, many LVMs employ SSL techniques to acquire generalizable visual representations during pre-training.
+Inspired by the success of FMs in NLP, practitioners have delved into the realm of vision FMs, encompassing VFMs and VLMs.
+VFMs, pre-trained on extensive image datasets, excel in comprehending image content and extracting rich semantic information.
+With the escalating data scale and the growing complexity of deep neural networks, VFMs have evolved from conventional CNN-based models, such as VGG~\cite{simonyan2014very} and EfficientNet~\cite{tan2019efficientnet}, to cutting-edge Transformer-based architectures, including ViT~\cite{dosovitskiy2020image}, Swin Transformer~\cite{liu2021swin}, Linformer~\cite{wang2020linformer}, and DeiT~\cite{touvron2021training}.
+Moreover, many VFMs employ SSL techniques to acquire generalizable visual representations during pre-training.
 A prime example is MAE~\cite{he2022masked}, which focuses on the correlation between visible patches and masked regions, enabling it to handle intricate visual structures and capture high-level image semantics.